Pet Markers & Pet Plaques

 Choosing a Pet Grave Marker

 The first thing you will want to consider when choosing between pet markers is whether or not you want a personalized stone.
 There are many attractive non-customized options, including those with standard engraving like "Best Friend" or "Dogs leave paw prints on our hearts."
 Even if they do not include your pet's name, they can still make respectful pet grave markers for a garden or yard.
-This is especially true if you have decided to cremate your pet and spread its ashes, letting the stone act as more of a memorial plaque rather than a specific grave marker.
+This is especially true if you have decided to cremate your pet and spread its ashes, letting the stone act as more of a pet memorial plaque rather than a specific grave marker.

-If you do want to choose from pet memorial plaques that can be customized, you'll want to consider how much engraving you need on the stone.
+If you do want to choose from custom pet memorial plaques that can be, you'll want to consider how much engraving you need on the stone.
 Pet grave markers come in a number of different sizes, which can impact not only how much engraving you can have, but also how large that engraving will be.
 Smaller markers may only have space for two or three lines, and possibly only 14 to 18 characters in each.
 Large markers can have up to five or six lines, with 25 to 35 characters each.
 You may also have space for an engraved photo or small piece of artwork, depending on the grave marker that you choose.

 Pet grave markers are available in a number of different materials, including black and gray granite, bluestone, whitestone, river rock, dolomitic stone, and flagstone.
 Some markers are made of a combination of real stone particles and resin, which allows more control over the size and shape of the rock, as well as giving it added protection from rain and snow.
 All pet markers that are designed to be placed outdoors are made to be weatherproof.